newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/form-business-entity.md

 ---
-urlSlug: authorize-business-entity
+urlSlug: business-entity-auth
+filename: business-entity-auth
 name: Authorize Your Business Entity
 id: form-business-entity
 callToActionLink: https://www.njportal.com/DOR/BusinessFormation/CompanyInformation/BusinessName
 callToActionText: Authorize My Business
 issuingAgency: New Jersey Department of Treasury's Division of Revenue and Enterprise Services
 ---

-You must register your business name and authorize your `business structure|business-structure-learn-more` with the State.
+To conduct business in New Jersey, you must register your business name and authorize your `business structure|business-structure-learn-more` with the State.

 ---